-Fife Council will continue to provide information and undertake marketing initiatives targeting increasing the Public's awareness of air pollution issues in Fife and to encourage members of the public to participate in improving the situation.
+Fife Council will continue to provide information and undertake marketing initiatives targeting increasing the public's awareness of air pollution issues in Fife and to encourage members of the public to participate in improving the situation.
 This measure is intrinsically linked to the promotion of cycling and walking and the development of travel plans but focuses on the provision of information relating to air quality within Fife and public transport.
+A working example of this work is the TRY IT Cupar campaign which engages directly with the local community on air quality issues and includes public communication campaigns, personalised travel planning, and offers to households to walk, cycle or use public transport.